 Options granted pertains to those options granted, vested or exercised during the year, options yet to vest and any unexercised options.
 The exercise of each option (including Performance Rights), entitles the holder to one ANZ ordinary share.
 Refer to section F10.1 for more details pertaining to hurdled A, hurdled B and index linked options.
 Treatment of options on termination of employment is explained in section E of the Remuneration Report.
 The exercise price for hurdled A & B options and index linked options is equal to the weighted average share price over the 5 trading days up to and including the grant date.
 The exercise price for performance rights is nil.
-Note, the original exercise price of options issued prior to the Renouncable Rights issue in November 2003 was reduced by 72 cents, because of the dilution of the Penpouncable Rights issue in November 2003 was reduced by 72 cents, because of the dilution options have a dynamic exercise price of cents of the penpouncable Rights issue.
+Note, the original exercise price of options issued prior to the Renouncable Rights issue in November 2003 was reduced by 72 cents, because of the dilution of charge capital exercise price to the dilution in details).
+4

-of share capital associated with the Renouncable Rights issue.
-Given index-linked options have a dynamic exercise price, the original exercise price is shown in F7 (refer to F10.1 for more details).
+To performance rights is in .
+Note, the original exercise pince of option's issued pince on particle key for exercise price, the original exercise price is shown in F7 (refer to F10.1 for more details).
 Refer to section F9 for details of the valuation methodology and inputs for performance rights granted in the 2007 and 2008 years.
 For the 2008 report, Performance Rights and Deferred Options were granted on 31 October 2008 (before the report sign-off date).
 The Performance Rights allocation price was \$9.99 and the Deferred Options allocation price, \$2.58.
-The number of Performance Rights not Deferred Options granted respectively to each disclosed executive is as follows: R Edgar 25,025 and 48,385; B Hartzer 75,075 and 0; G Hodges 50,050 and 67,739; P Hodgson 0 and 0; P Marriott 50,050 and 48,385; A Thursby 55,055 and 164,509.
+The number of Performance Rights and Deferred Options granted respectively to each disclosed executive is a follows: R Edgar 25,025 and 48,385; B Hartzer 75,075 and 0; G Hodges 50,050 and 67,739; P Hodgson 0 and 0; P Marriott 50,050 and 48,385; A Thursby 55,055 and 164,509.
 These amounts relate to the 2009 financial year.

-The maximum amortisation balance for each executive for subsequent financial years is as follows: R Edgar \$631,465; B Hartzer \$1,199,309; G Hodges \$1,064,749; P Hodgson \$5,305;
+The maximum amortisation balance for each executive for subsequent financial years is as follows: R Edgar \$31,465; B Hartzer \$1,199,309; G Hodges \$1,064,749; P Hodgson \$5,305; P Marriott \$1.064, 840, 4 Thursby \$326,037.
+6

-Marriott \$1,064,870, A Thursby \$305,037.
+P Marriott \$1,064,840; A Thursby \$395,027.
+Unexercisable as options have not met performance hurdle.
+Only 50% of Hurdled A options granted on 11 May 2004 are available for exercise.
+The remaining 50% will become available for exercise once ANZ achieves the S&P/ASX 100 Accumulation Index performance hurdle.
+For Hurdled B options granted on 5 November 2004, 100% are unexercisable as at 30 September 2008, as ANZ's relative TS performance is below the median of the comparator group (i.e. minimum level required for vesting).
+Refer to section F10.1 for details of Hurdled B and Hurdled B performance hurdles.
 P Hodgson's Performance Rights in relation to 2006 and 2007 have been 100% forfeited as a result of his termination (as per the conditions of grant).
-Therefore, nil are vested and exercisable/ unexercisable as at 30 Sep 2008.
+Therefore, nil are vested and exercisable/ 8 unexercisable as at 30 Sep 2008.
 10 S Targett was granted Hurdled Options to compensate for the loss of equity from his previous employer.
 11 Options exercised 16 May 2007.